BihelCharly/charlybihel_12_05102021/README.md

 # Project 12 - SportSee

-Sportsee is a web application to monitoringto monito your physicals performances.
+Sportsee is a web application to monitoring your physicals performances.

 Sportsee is a part of OpenClassrooms "Front End Developer" process.
 For this project I used [React](https://reactjs.org/) + [Recharts](https://recharts.org/en-US/) + [SASS](https://sass-lang.com/documentation).